REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

 \subsubsection{Sensory-Input Summary}

-The sensory-input summary processes unstructured, multimodal robot sensory observations into a unified structure that stores the necessary information for failure explanation.
+The sensory-input summary processes unstructured, multimodal robot sensory observations into a unified structure that stores necessary information for failure explanation.

-\mypara{Visual summary with task-informed scene graphs.} To understand the robot's interactions with its surrounding environment, it is important to maintain inter-object relations, robot-object relations (i.e. what object the robot is holding), and object states information.
-Thus, we propose a scene graph structure where nodes contain information about objects and their states, and edges contain inter-object and robot-object relations.
-Furthermore, to make the summary succinct and reduce the computation and memory cost, we only include objects in the scene graph that are relevant to the task.
-Task-relevant objects are objects mentioned in the original robot plan and objects that are spatially related to task-relevant objects.

-Given the RGB-D observation at timestep $t$, we run object detection on the RGB image to obtain a semantic segmentation $I_t^{S}$ and project it to a 3D semantic point cloud with the observed depth.
-In addition, for objects that can change states (e.g. microwave can be turned on and off), we detect the corresponding object state by computing the cosine similarity of the image features and the object state text features output by CLIP encoders \cite{radford2021learning}\footnote{The framework assumes access to ground truth object detection and object states in simulation.}.
-Given the semantic point cloud, we design heuristics for inter-object spatial relations.
-We consider a total of 8 spatial relations\footnote{ Details of the heuristics can be found in appendix.}: inside, on top of, on the left, on the right, above, below, occluding, and near.
-We also obtain the robot-object relation using gripper state and object detection.
-To aggregate the 3D point cloud over time frames, we use a similar approach as \citet{pmlr-v164-li22e} by aligning the newly observed point clouds $p_t$ with the accumulated point cloud from all previous time steps $P_{t-1}$ using 4 heuristic operations: add, update, replace, and delete.\footref{note1}
+\mypara{Visual summary with task-informed scene graphs.} To understand a robot's interactions with its surrounding environment, it is important to extract inter-object relations, robot-object relations, and object state information from the observations.
+Given the RGB-D observation at timestep $t$, we run object detection on the RGB image to obtain a semantic segmentation $I_t^{S}$ and project it to a 3D semantic point cloud using the observed depth.
+In addition, for objects that can change states (e.g. microwave can be turned on and off), we crop the image based on the object's detected bounding box and compute the cosine similarity of the CLIP embedding \cite{radford2021learning} between the cropped image and a pre-defined list of object state labels (see details in \S \ref{sec:state_details}).
+Given the semantic point cloud, heuristics are applied to compute inter-object spatial relations for 8 commonly-used spatial relations\footnote{ Details of all heuristics can be found in appendix.}: inside, on top of, on the left, on the right, above, below, occluding, and near.
+We also infer the robot-object relation from gripper state and object detection results.
+To aggregate the 3D point cloud over time frames, we use a similar approach as \citet{pmlr-v164-li22e} to align the newly observed point cloud $p_t$ with the accumulated point cloud from all previous time steps $P_{t-1}$ using 4 heuristic operations: add, update, replace, and delete.\footref{note1}